 Groundwater monitoring is critical in ensuring water quality and quantity in every region.
-This is an essential component in environmental information system and decision making.
+This is an essential component in environmental information systems and decision-making.
 The fact that water is one of our primary needs, the Philippine Groundwater Outlook or PhiGO Project of the Ateneo de Manila University has set underway.

-The project intends to develop near-real time groundwater monitoring system that measures the following parameters:
+The project intends to develop a near-real-time groundwater monitoring system that measures the following parameters:

-Data will be used by stakeholders in coming up with policies and programs that address the needs for each area/region.
+- Data will be used by stakeholders in coming up with policies and programs that address the needs of each area/region.

-The commercialization of the system is in the works to share the fruits of this research to the people/institutions who are interested in water monitoring.
+- The commercialization of the system is in the works to share the fruits of this research with the people/institutions who are interested in water monitoring.

 The PHIGO project hopes to:

-Deliver greater understanding on groundwater dynamics and the need to manage and conserve water resources;
+- Deliver a greater understanding of groundwater dynamics and the need to manage and conserve water resources;

-Serve as a channel for decision makers towards policy making on quality and quantity of groundwater in the Philippines;
+- Serve as a channel for decision-makers towards policy-making on the quality and quantity of groundwater in the Philippines;

-Restore groundwater resources and teach Filipinos the importance of maintaining safe water for everyone and for the future generations.
+- Restore groundwater resources and teach Filipinos the importance of maintaining safe water for everyone and for future generations.